paulden/albot-pennyfred/README.md

     - Challenge you with questions of general knowledge (there may be a database of such questions on the Internet)
     - Suggest random playlists according to your musical taste (with Spotify API)
     - etc.

+If you were to deploy the bot, don't forget to change API calls in `twitter-interface` (currently written down as localhost `127.0.0.1`).

 ## Useful links